Amitabh-DevOps/Deployment-Strategies-kubernetes/Canary-deployment/README.md

 - Now, go to nginx-canary-deployment.yaml and edit replicas field with 3 replicas, so now total we have 4 replicas (3 nginx and 1 apache)

-- Now try to access the web page on browser.
+- Now try to access the web page on browser and refresh repeatedly untill you see apache web page.

 ```bash
 http://<public-ip-nginx>:<nodeport>